 COMPETITION OF COMPETITIONS

-by Storefront for Art and Architecture for the AAAI! *
+by Storefront for Art and Architecture

 Throughout history, competitions have constructed a relationship of servitude between architects and the structures of economic, political and cultural power.

-This competition claims that the true desires of our present society are outside of the current taxonomy of competition briefs and that architects should be participants in the construction of the questions they are asked to answer.
+This competition claims that the true desires of our present society are outside of the current taxonomy of competition briefs, and that architects should be participants in the construction of the questions they are asked to answer.

 If a competition is the articulation of society’s desires in space, what new desires should we consider?
-What are the questions of our time that we should be asking to architects, urban planners and policy makers to redefine the way in which we build our cities and territories?
+What are the questions of our time that we should be asking architects, urban planners and policy makers to redefine the way in which we build our cities and territories?
 What underrepresented spaces, individuals or collectives need to be explored?
 And, what are the agents, authorities or organizations from which the competitions should be promoted?

 Participants are to rethink the format, content and agent/s that constitute the basis for the way competitions and commissions are organized.